calston/tensor/docs/index.rst

 Welcome to Tensor's documentation!
 ==================================

-Tensor is a modular monitoring agent for Riemann, using the Twisted framework.
+Tensor is a modular gateway and event router for Riemann, built using the Twisted framework.

 Contents: